bokulich-lab/q2-fondue/tutorial/tutorial.md

       --p-email your_email@somewhere.com \
       --o-metadata output_metadata.qza
 ```
 > *Note:* The parameter `--p-n-jobs` is the number of parallel download jobs and the default is 1.
 Since this specifies the number of threads, there are hardly any CPU limitations and the more is better until you run out of bandwidth.
-However, this action is fairly quick so feel free to sticking to 1.
+However, this action is fairly quick so feel free to stick to 1.

 ### Fetching **only** sequencing data